 Pursuant to a written request from Christian Care Ministry, certain portions of this review have been removed to ensure that the content here in does not violate any of Christian Care Ministry’s trademark rights.
 Healthsharing Reviews is not affiliated in any way with Christian Care Ministry and Healthsharing Reviews does not endorse any products or services offered by Christian Care Ministry nor is Healthsharing Reviews sponsored in any way by Christian Care Ministry.

-Christian Care Ministries is a very popular healthsharing option.
+Christian Care Ministries (CCM) and their Medi-Share ministry is a very popular healthsharing option.
 The ministry’s Wikipedia page claims there are over 300,145 CCM members since June of 2017.
-If true, this would make CCM most likely the largest healthsharing organization in the country.
+If true, this would most likely make CCM the largest healthsharing organization in the country.
 The organization also claims to have done over $1 BILLION dollars in shared medical bills among its members.

 Essentially, each CCM member will submit their “Standard Monthly Share” each month and that money can be sent to other members who need a medical bill paid.
 Whenever you need an eligible medical bill to be paid yourself, you will receive money from other members as well.

-In the video, they also touch on the penalty exemption that one would normally have to pay for not having health insurance.
-Luckily, healthsharing ministries are exempt from this penalty due to its religious status.
+In their video, CCM also touches on the penalty exemption that one would normally have to pay for not having traditional health insurance.
+Luckily, healthsharing ministries are exempt from this penalty due to their religious status.

-The pricing for CCM is pretty straight-forward.
+The pricing for CCM is straightforward.
 Christian Care Ministry’s website also provides an easy-to-use cost calculator to determine how much you would need to pay to be a member.
-Below are the pricing results I was given after entering in the calculator that I was an individual born in 1990.
+Below are the pricing results I was given after entering in the calculator that I was an individual born in 1990:

 The Annual Household Portion (AHP) is a very similar concept to the Annual Unshared Amount used by ministries like Liberty Healthshare.
 With Christian Care Ministries, your Annual Household Portion is the amount of money that you must pay out of your pocket before CCM will start sharing your eligible medical bills.
 As you can see above, the more you are willing to pay for your monthly share, the less of an Annual Household Portion you will have.